 How I did it:

-Even though it was a project my kids helped me with, I didn’t really want it to look like a “kindergarten project” since it is for display in the living room.
-I fiddled around a bit and finally came up with a “trick” to make it look more professional.
+Even though it was a project my kids helped me with, I didn’t want it to look like a “kindergarten project” since I planned to gift some and display a few.
+I fiddled around and finally came up with a “trick” to make it look more professional.

-The first can I painted yellow but hated how it looked so I modge podged pretty scrapbook paper onto it.
+The first can I painted yellow but hated how it looked so I use the mod podge to decoupage pretty scrapbook paper onto it.

-It still looked a little “kiddish” because I could see the ridges of the can beneath the paper.
+It still looked a little “kid-made” because I could see the ridges of the can beneath the paper.

-I solved this by modge podgeing another layer of the exact same print of scrapbook paper over the top of the first layer.
+I solved this problem by decoupaging another layer of the exact same print of scrapbook paper over the top of the first layer.
+The first layer smoothed over the tin can ridges.

 After letting it dry for an hour or so, I put a coat of modge podge over the paper and allowed it to dry.
 I used glossy for this project but since the polycrylic is glossy, I could have used matte if I wanted.

-I then put a coat of polycrylic over it and allowed it to dry over night.
+I then put a coat of minwax polycrylic over it and allowed it to dry overnight.
+The finish protects the project and adds another dimension of gloss.

-- I don’t want water over flowing onto my furniture so I chose NOT to drill a hole in the cans.
-Instead I put a layer of rocks at the bottom of the cans and put some newspaper on top of the rocks before planting the succulents to allow excess water to have somewhere to drain.
+I put a layer of rocks at the bottom of the cans and put some moss on top of the rocks before planting the succulents to allow excess water to have somewhere to drain.
 I’m not sure if it will work but I will let you know!

 They came out so pretty.
 The polycrylic really makes them look like store bought accessories rather than tin can succulent planters!